If anything does happen to your plants during delivery, don't worry... we got you covered. Every plant is covered by our warranty.

 Brighter Blooms Nursery has successfully shipped plants all across the United States for the past five years.
 If your plant arrives in less than healthy condition, notify us within five days so that we can assess the problem and try to save the plant.
 We can also note your order for future reference in case a complication arises.
 A photo of the problem is required for any claim.

-If you report a problem within 5 days of plant delivery, Brighter Blooms Nursery will note the concern in your account and replace your plant should it perish within 45 days of the initial delivery.
+If you report a problem within 5 days of plant delivery, Brighter Blooms Nursery will note the concern in your account.
+Should they perish within 45 days of the initial delivery, we can offer a 100% store credit on the purchase price of your plants.

 If the plant was received in good health and no notice is on file for the first five days, Brighter Blooms Nursery will offer a 50% store credit on the purchase price of the dead plant.
 This one time guarantee is not valid after 45 days past the delivery date.